 Access 12

 Located toward Crescent Beach, this access point is near the Crescent Arms condos.
-The vibe is quieter, and the water is usually calmer.
+The atmosphere remains peaceful while the ocean surface remains peaceful.

 Access 13